-- Offering oracy rich teaching and school culture promoting active learning, engagement and retention. - Being responsive to common challenges and individual needs, using marking and feedback to provide children with early intervention. - Ensuring disadvantaged children feel challenged in the work they are set and inspired by the activities they engage in.
+- Offering oracy rich teaching and school culture promoting active learning, engagement and retention.
+This is following CPD from Voice 21 including a mentor. - Being responsive to common challenges and individual needs, using marking and feedback to provide children with early intervention. - Ensuring disadvantaged children feel challenged in the work they are set and inspired by the activities they engage in.